kiblykat/steamBot/README.md

 # steamBot
-include a config.json file in the src folder, with your following personal data included, for the bot to work.
+include a config.json file in the src/utils folder, with your following personal data included, for the bot to work.

 {
 	"username":"abcd",